Register for Free edWebinars Below

 According to The Nation’s Report Card, 67 percent of 8th graders in public schools aren’t proficient in reading.
 When a student isn’t reading at their grade level, it can affect their learning as a whole.
 Books formatted in large print can make a big impact on literacy.
 The combination of a larger font and fewer words on a page helps young readers with decoding, tracking, fluency, and overall comprehension.

-In this edWebinar we will be sharing results from a Project Tomorrow efficacy and feedback study to evaluate the impact of using Thorndike Press large print books on 4th – 11th graders at 15 schools representing a diverse set of communities.
+In this edWebinar, the presenters share results from a Project Tomorrow efficacy and feedback study to evaluate the impact of using Thorndike Press large print books on 4th – 11th graders at 15 schools representing a diverse set of communities.
 Learn the benefits associated with the effective usage of large print from the perspectives of students, teachers, librarians, and administrators, including relationships with academic outcomes, as well as a regular print comparison.

-edWebinar attendees will receive exclusive access to a detailed white paper on the study.
-This presentation will be of interest to elementary through high school teachers, librarians, school and district leaders, and reading specialists.
-There will be time to get your questions answered at the end of the presentation.
+This recorded presentation will be of interest to elementary through high school teachers, librarians, school and district leaders, and reading specialists.

 Dr. Julie A. Evans is the CEO of Project Tomorrow and is the founder of the heralded Speak Up Research Project which annually collects and reports on the authentic views of 400,000 K-12 students, parents and educators on education issues each year.
 Dr. Evans serves as the chief researcher on the Speak Up Project as well as leading research efforts on the impact of digital content, tools and resources in both K-12 and higher education.
 Prior to this position, Dr. Evans enjoyed a successful entrepreneurial career in the technology industry including with two education technology startups.
 She is a graduate of Brown University and earned her doctorate in educational leadership from the University of California, San Diego and California State University San Marcos.
 Dr. Evans serves on several boards and advisory councils and is a frequent speaker and writer on K-12 and higher education issues around digital learning.